seanpierce/api.mississippirecords.net/README.md

 mv lumen-api ~/Sites/lumen-api
 ```

-In your browser, navigate to the project via your server's localhost port: http://localhost:8888/lumen-api/
+In your browser, navigate to the project via your server's localhost port: [http://localhost:8888/lumen-api/](http://localhost:8888/lumen-api/)

-#### Serve the projet locally using php's built-in web server
+#### Serve the projet locally using php's built-in development server

 ```shell
 # from the public directory (default configuration)